Current Page: Links > Parks

 Open for Public Hiking and Walking

 The Park is unique in that it consists of over 25 acres of Mississippi River bluff top and bluff side.
-The primary bluff is Three Sisters (northernmost Sister is private land) and Lost Brother.
+The primary bluff is the Sisters (northernmost Sister is private land) and Lost Brother.
 The three southernmost bluff tops (two of the Sisters and Lost Brother) are in the Park and accessible via hiking roads and trails.
 Photos.
 On the bluff tops and bluff sides are “goat prairies” that have recently been cleared as part of a larger prairie restoration effort around Nelson.
 The prairie restoration removes invasive and non-prairie plants and releases prairie plants to flourish in their native habitat.
 Thrive!
 Park background information:

 To Learn More - Please Email Us Today!